ROZALIYA0206/whitepaper/technical.md

 ##### Implementation

-The premis of the formula is to filter each individual and provide an accurate risk analysis on the user as they grow their track record.
+The premise of the formula is to filter each individual and provide an accurate risk analysis on the user as they grow their track record.

 Let R(u,t) be the Proof-Of-Rank function describing a user u at a time t.
 R(u,t) is a real-valued function where `u=(u\_1,u\_2,...,u\_N)` is an N-dimensional vector of real values.